Returns the Johansen (cointegration) test statistics for two or more time series.

 - Each column in the input matrix corresponds to a separate time series variable.

-- The input matrix can have no more than twelve (12) columns (or variables).
+- The input matrix can have up to twelve (12) columns (or variables).

 - Each row in the input matrix corresponds to an observation.